CatGuy1300/AP2_EX3/README.md

 ## Design
 You can see here our [UML diagram](https://online.visual-paradigm.com/community/share/ap2-ex3-vpd-lkr0hgjxp) or [here](https://online.visual-paradigm.com/app/diagrams/#G18e4zO-XyvWYFPzMT15UmFuwRWdz7XwK_)
 #### Model, VMs and Views (MVVM)
 The main architecture we use in the project is the MVVM architecture.
+There is data binding between the view (MainActivity) and the ViewModel, the View command the ViewModel to change its, and it commands the Model, which sends a message to the FG.
+The Model notifies the VM on events, which notifies the View, events like that the Model connected to FG.